 There are a few drawbacks of flexible work schedules for workers.
 One employee pitfall can involve the peers of employees with a flexible work schedule, as well as the workers with the flexible scheduling.
 Thriving employees, particularly ones in an office environment, may find it problematic not to have colleagues share the same schedules.

-Another snare faced by work-at-home employees with flexible schedules could be there not being a clear delineation between work and home life, and it becomes work all the time.
+Another snare faced by work-at-home employees with flexible schedules could be the lack of a clear delineation between work and home life, and it becomes work all the time.